bictorv/chaosnet-bridge/CONFIGURATION.md

 otherwise OK for Chaosnet), since that would map to the IP subnet broadcast address.

-(IPv6-mapped subnets will not receive routing info until broadcast for IPv6 is implemented.)
+(IPv6-mapped subnets will not receive routing info until broadcast/multicast for IPv6 is implemented.)
 (The name `chip` coincides with a parameter to the `chudp` implementation in klh10, which is a tiny bit unfortunate.)

 ## Dynamic links and routes